ccallawa/alyvix_server_doc/session_management.rst

     * **Lossless:**  Keep the original screenshot without compressing it.
     * **Compressed:**  Compress all screenshots for this schedulable test case configuration.

-To remove a test case from the table, go to the endpoint above and press the :guilabel:`Remove` button.  :guilabel:`Add` will insert a new row at the bottom of the table (you should insert the values before pressing the :guilabel:`Add` button).
+The :guilabel:`Trash can` icon will remove an existing test case configuration (the entire row), while the :guilabel:`Plus` icon will insert a row for a new session.
+In the current version of Alyvix Server, you cannot modify an existing configuration; you will need to remove the row in question and re-add it.

 |